ByronAP/NOMAD/examples/README.md

 # NOMAD Example Files

 This directory contains example NOMAD files demonstrating various features of the format.
+Each `.nmd` example has a matching `.json` file that encodes the same data using conventional JSON syntax.

 ## File Types